jpikl/dotfiles/.github/README.md

 ## :wrench: Configuration

-The following files are not part of the `~/.dotfiles.git` repository and can be used for machine-specific or user-specific configuration.
+The following files are not part of the `~/.dotfiles.git` repository and are intended for machine or user specific configuration.
+By convention, a configuration file named `.xyz.local` overwrites values in `.xyz`.

-`~/.profile.local`
+- `~/.profile.local` - Environment variables.

-- Sourced at the start of `~/.profile`.
+- `~/.bashrc.local`  - Bash aliases and functions.
-- Can be used to define environment variables.
+- `~/.gitconfig.local` - Git configuration.

-`~/.bashrc.local`
+- `~/.ssh/config.local` - SSH configuration.

-- Sourced at the end of `~/.bashrc`.
+There are also some files with OS specific configuration.
+See instructions inside of them for usage.

-- Can be used to define custom aliases and functions.
+- `~/.gitconfig.windows` - Tweaks for Git for Windows.

 ## :construction: Changes